 Academic honors are awarded with the degree at graduation to medical students whose cumulative weighted averages make up the highest 10 percent of the graduating class.
 Numeric course grades, based on a 100% scale, will be used to determine the top 10% of the class.
 The students in this group shall be designated as graduating with honors.
 For the purpose of determining academic honors for graduation, grades will be calculated for honors at the beginning of the seventh semester and will include coursework in semesters 1 – 6.

 No graduate will be named to the Dean's List or receive a degree with honors who has failed a course, who has not been enrolled as a full-time student, or who has been placed on academic, disciplinary probation or suspension.
 Transfer students are not eligible for academic honors.

 Class rank will be calculated on cumulative weighted numeric grade averages.
 Class rank will be calculated at the end of Years 1, 2, and 3.
-Class rank at the end of Years 2 and 3 is calculated on the basis of cumulative coursework completed at the end of each respective year.
+Class rank shall be cumulative of all work completed prior to the time of calculation.

 Requests for advanced placement or waiver for any course must be declared by the medical student on the first day of enrollment at the Health Science Center.
 The student must then present all supporting documents to the Office of the Registrar.
 The student is required to attend all classes and take all examinations until a decision is made regarding the advanced placement request.

 To be placed in advanced standing, a student must have taken a course judged to be equivalent by the appropriate academic department or course director within two years before the first day of classes and awarded a minimum grade of "B," or have completed a similar course and obtained a minimum grade of "B" in a written comprehensive examination given by the department or course director for this purpose before the student's program begins at the Health Science Center.